isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

 The ``paint_uniform_color()`` method accepts a numeric list of RGB values.
 Its algorithm assigns a single color to all vertices of the triangle mesh.
 RGB values should be in the ``0 - 1`` range.
 In our example, we passed respective values for Red (``0.65``), Green (``0.45``), and Blue (``0.62``).

-Drawing a Sphere With Materials
+Drawing a sphere with materials
 :::::::::::::::::::::::::::::::

 In previous examples we only specified the geometry to visualize, and the ``draw()`` function internally created a default material for it.
 However, with the ``draw()`` function you can render geometries with customized materials.